Welcome to my cyber home where I reflect on the many interconnections between healing grace and life's

 Jane Nicolet is an Illinois native.
 Raised by two hard-working, gentle but strong-willed parents in a small Midwestern town near the banks of the Mississippi, she grew up on a diet of sweet corn, fresh tomatoes, church music, the beauty of a slow-moving river, and believing one must always finish what she starts.

-A thirty-plus-year educator, Jane has probably graded tens of thousands of papers written by others, her English and education students.
-Still she had never considered herself a possible professional writer – only a teacher of writing.
-It was the death of her son and an ensuing divorce that moved her to invest the time and energy necessary to first understand, and then tell her story of loss and growth.
+It was the death of her beloved son and an ensuing divorce that moved her to invest the time and energy necessary to first understand, then share her own, intimate story of loss and growth.
 Grace is the reason she now writes professionally.

 Finding Grace: journeys of grief, courage and healing